-St. James has long been recognized for excellence and leadership in the choral tradition.
-When it was founded, the parish established what was to become one of the country’s finest and most well-known choirs of men and boys.
-In 1926, that gave way to a mixed-voice choir of adult voices.
-Several luminaries of American church music have led the music program at St. James, including Dudley Buck (1869–71), Peter Christian Lutkin (1891–97), Clarence Dickinson (1897–98, 1903–1909), and Leo Sowerby (1927–62), considered to be the “Dean of American church music” for his vast musical output and influential style.
+St. James has long been recognized for excellence and leadership in sacred music.
+When it was founded, the church established what was to become one of the most well-known choirs of men and boys.
+In 1926, that gave way to an adult choir of mixed voices.
+Several leaders of American church music have led the music program at St. James, including Dudley Buck, Peter Lutkin, Clarence Dickinson, and Leo Sowerby, considered to be the “Dean of American church music” for his influential compositions.

 The Cathedral Choir sings Sundays at 11 a.m. and at evensongs, major feast days, and other special services.
 Made up of auditioned volunteers and paid professionals from the church, the choir’s repertoire is rooted in the Anglican cathedral tradition, spanning sacred choral music from the 16th century to the modern era.

 The Cathedral Choir is admired for its musicianship and beautiful tone.
 As music leaders in worship, the choir supports congregational singing and offers fine choral anthems.
 If you are interested in auditioning for the choir, email Stephen Buzard.